As we read in Jeremiah 3:15, “Then I will give you shepherds after My own heart, who will feed you on knowledge and understanding.”

-The Vocation Office for the Archdiocese of Louisville is committed to helping members of the local community of faith to discern and respond to the calling of the Holy Spirit as it unfolds in their lives.
-It is our hope that this website will provide helpful information to this end.
-Please accept this invitation to contact us in the event we can be of service to you in this way.
+Those of us in the Vocation Office are committed to helping people in the local community of faith to discuss and respond to the calling of the Holy Spirit as it unfolds in their lives.
+We hope that our website will be helpful.
+Pleaes contact us in the event we can be of service to you in any way.

 Vocation Director, Archdiocese of Louisville